cnxtech/5gt-mtp/mtp/README.md

 ### COMPILATION VIA CLI
 Compile the swagger java rest client (used by MTP as library)
-1. enter in the ` java-client-generated ` directory
+1. enter in the ` sbi-client ` directory
 2. execute ` mvn install package `
+3. enter in the ` pa_lib ` directory
+4. execute ` mvn install package `
+5. enter in the ` mon-client ` directory
+6. execute ` mvn install package `

 Compile the mtp
 1. enter in the ` mtp ` directory